 Cynthia is a bilingual actor and dialect coach with more than 20 years of professional experience.

-Certified as an Associate Teacher of Fitzmaurice Voicework and as a teacher of Knight-Thompson Speechwork, Cynthia was the dialect coach for El Huracán at Yale Repertory Theatre last fall.
-She has also coached productions at Children’s Theatre of Minneapolis, Phoenix Theatre, Long Beach Shakespeare Company, and REDCAT, and was the on-set dialect coach for the Netflix series, Orange is the New Black.
+Certified as an Associate Teacher of Fitzmaurice Voicework and as a teacher of Knight-Thompson Speechwork, Cynthia has served as the dialect coach for the world-premiere of El Huracán at Yale Repertory Theatre.
+She has also coached productions at Yale Rep, Denver Center, NY Classical, Round House Theatre, Children’s Theatre of Minneapolis, Phoenix Theatre, Long Beach Shakespeare Company, and REDCAT.
+She also served as on-set dialect coach for the Netflix series; Orange is the New Black.
 She also specializes in coaching accents of Spanish in both Spanish and English.

-Cynthia is on the steering committee of the Latinx Theatre Commons and on the board of the Voice and Speech Trainers Association, where she is Director of Equity, Diversity, and Inclusion.
+Cynthia is on the steering committee of the Latinx Theatre Commons and a member the Voice and Speech Trainers Association, where she served as director of Equity, Diversity, and Inclusion.

 She is also a playwright.
 Her play, Miss Quince, was produced in conjunction with the John Lion New Play Festival in Los Angeles, and received staged readings at Cara Mia Theater in Dallas and Urban Theater Company in Chicago.

 She has previously on faculty at California State University, Stanislaus, UC Santa Barbara, University of Southern California, and California Institute of the Arts.
-Cynthia is co-editor of the book, Scenes for Latinx Actors: Voices of the New American Theatre (Smith and Kraus, 2019).
+Cynthia is co-editor of the book, Scenes for Latinx Actors: Voices of the New American Theatre (Smith and Kraus, 2019) and the forthcoming Latinx Actor Training (Routledge, 2023).
 She holds a BA from the University of Southern California and an MFA from California State University, Los Angeles.